Sunday, February 24, 2019

 Literary retreats--a world full (list) by Leanne Dyck

-A list of literary retreats--just you and your writing in North America or Europe or Australia.
+A list of literary retreats--just you and your writing in North America and Europe (and both if you go to a retreat in Iceland--technically speaking).

 And writers flew away with their pens to...